Shahbodshs/Multi-label-Sentiment-Analysis-Bert/README.md

 Dont forget to check my kaggle profile for the codes and outputs: [My kaggle](https://www.kaggle.com/shahbodsobhkhiz)
 ## Dataset:
 I might not be aloud to share the dataset but you can get it from here: [Dataset](https://www.kaggle.com/competitions/nlp-sentiment-analysis-xm).
+## Code access:
+You can have access to  the code in the Code branch